The Looker Data Dictionary is different from the Data Dictionary Block.

 The Looker Data Dictionary is an extension — a web application built using Looker components — developed using the Looker extension framework and deployed through the Looker Marketplace.

 The Looker Data Dictionary extension provides a dedicated, centralized interface for searching through all your Looker fields and descriptions.
 Use this extension to:

 - Provide a searchable directory for all metrics and descriptions for users to identify the appropriate dimension or measure for analysis

 - Make it easy for external stakeholders to identify and locate unique metrics

 - Audit LookML models to assess whether consistent naming conventions are followed, whether there are redundant fields, or whether fields are annotated with descriptions

-- Add and share comments about specific fields (if your Looker Data Dictionary is on version 2.0.0 or higher)
+- Add and share comments about specific fields (if your Looker Data Dictionary application is on version 2.0.0 or later)